ji-zai/personal-site/content/essays/seek-truth.md

 An example from the world of startups that I see often: a founder that sets off to solve a problem that ends up falling in love with the satiation that comes from seeking truth about building the product.
 They overemphasize building over other critical functions of building a company and therefore fail to build something people actually use. (and you can find such examples in any skill).

-### Summarizing our model of seeking truth
+### Our model of seeking truth

-- A founder building a company
+- todo: do this at the end, after the entire draft is complete.
+This will predominantly be a visualization exercise.
-- A scientist understanding something
+- Solid animation.
+Use a real world example.
-- An artist making a video
+- Will need to speak to how priorities shift because how you value the truth change.

 ---